shrivaradb/Assignments_C_Language/README.md

 2) for loop
 3) while loop
 4) Switch Case:
-   -    Prompt the user to enter a number, then print the corresponding day of the week.
+   -    **Day-** Prompt the user to enter a number, then print the corresponding day of the week.
-   -    Prompt the user to enter a number, then print the corresponding month of the year.
+   -    **Month-** Prompt the user to enter a number, then print the corresponding month of the year.
-   -    This program allows users to select food items from a menu, enter the quantity for each, and view the subtotal and final total bill.
-It uses a 'switch' statement to calculate the cost based on the chosen items and quantities.
+   -    **Food Menu-** This program allows users to select food items from a menu, enter the quantity for each, and view the subtotal and final total bill.
+It uses a
+                       'switch' statement to calculate the cost based on the chosen items and quantities.

 - **Input:**